Applications open for Community Engaged Research Core Faculty Fellowship Program

 Applications are due Nov.
 1, 2019.

 Faculty Fellowship Program Details

-Mentored fellowships provide funding for a faculty member for up to two course buyouts or the equivalent during an academic year for study and training in community-engaged research with the guidance and support of a mentor, identified by the fellow, who has agreed to provide mentoring.
+Mentored fellowships provide funding for a faculty member for up to two courses buyout or the equivalent in clinical time during an academic year for study and training in community-engaged research with the guidance and support of a mentor, identified by the fellow, who has agreed to provide mentoring.